keelerm84/go-conduit/README.md

 This repository provides a bare bones SDK for interacting with the Phabricator conduit API in go.

+## Build

+Building an installing this package is as easy as

+    go build ./...
+    go install ./...

 ## Disclaimer

 This SDK is not production ready and is missing a TON of functionality.
 It was